dorazhao99/cos534/README.md

 **NOTE:** Make sure label mappings are consistent across datasets!
 Use the mapping in `data/gender.json` and `data/race.json`.

+All pre-trained models are backed up on the shared Google drive.
+Try not to add too many models to the GitHub repo because they take up a lot of storage.

 *FairFace*

 - Models were trained for 5 epochs, using Adam optimizer and learning rate of 1e-4.
 The model with the highest validation accuracy was saved.